paulasofiagc/SCL021-data-lovers/README.md

-# DATA LOVERS - HOGWARTZ WIZARDS :sparkles:
+# :sparkles: DATA LOVERS - HOGWARTZ WIZARDS :sparkles:

 ## ABOUT THIS PROYECT